williamcs50/weather-app/docs/daily-status-report.md

 - WeatherNext: separate project with its own charter.
 The real blockers are integrating gridded model data into a point-forecast pipeline and navigating the real-time data licensing constraint.
 API access is already in hand.

 - Carry the verification discipline (hand-checks, pre-registration, independent ground truth) and the scope discipline into the next project.

+# Thursday, June 11th (afternoon): WeatherNext Phase A kickoff

+## Charter

+- Committed as drafted, no changes.
+Lead time is +3 days, matching the existing pipeline.
+Cities are flexible, starting with the same hand-check cities used in Phase 1.

+## What landed today

+- Read the full Earth Engine catalog schema for WeatherNext 2.
+The complete bands table was reviewed.
+There is no daily maximum temperature variable.
+The only surface temperature field is instantaneous `2m_temperature` in Kelvin, sampled every 6 hours.

+- Established data shape from documentation: 0.25 degree grid, instantaneous 6-hourly 2m temperature, 64 ensemble members, `forecast_hour` in 6-hour steps out to 15 days.

+- Identified the comparability finding: WeatherNext cannot be measured identically to NWS and AIFS on daily maximum temperature.
+Deriving a daily max from 6-hourly snapshots would carry a systematic cold bias because those snapshots miss the afternoon peak.
+This is a methodological gap, not an infrastructure problem.

+## What's open (carrying forward)

+- Access unconfirmed.
+Allowlist confirmation received by email but no query has been run against the actual dataset.

+## What's next

+- Confirm BigQuery access works by running an actual query against the WeatherNext dataset.

+- Pull historic point forecasts for a few city-dates and hand-check each against raw data.